Restorative Justice for Vallejo Youth

 - They can visualize themselves graduating from high school.

 - They can visualize what they want to “be” when they grow up.

-- Fewer young people in the City of Vallejo have contact with the justice system, as evidenced by Juvenile arrest rates in Vallejo decline in 2017.
+- Fewer young people in the City of Vallejo have contact with the justice system.

-Target Audience: Young people living in Vallejo and attending the Vallejo City Unified School District, inner-city residents, youth and young adults exiting the Juvenile Justice System, high school dropouts and other individuals seeking to further their life skills.
+Audience: High School Students living in the City of Vallejo and attending the Vallejo City Unified School District, inner-city residents, youth exiting the Juvenile Justice System, high school dropouts and other individuals seeking to further their life skills.

-NDVC hosted the “Walk for Justice” march on Monday, January 21, 2019 where we were joined by Solano County students, parents, educators, agencies and community organizations as we marched in support of educating students around restorative justice in education helping to raise awareness.
+On Monday, January 21, 2019, NDVC hosted the “Walk for Justice” march and was joined by Solano County Students, parents, educators, community agencies and organizations.
+Together we marched in support of educating students around restorative justice in education helping to raise awareness.